Countly/countly-sdk-documentation/sdk_dev_guide/current.md

 </p>
 <h2 id="01H821RTQ7AM6MBCDYTFAZ0HK4">Removing Consent</h2>
 <p>
-  <span>The SDK also needs to provide a method to remove consents.
-It should support the same parameter options as the consent giving method.</span>
+  The SDK also needs to provide a method to remove consents.
+It should support the same parameter options as the consent giving method.
 </p>
 <p>
-  <span>Upon receiving the request to remove consent, the SDK should immediately stop collecting data allowed by the provided feature(s) and also send consent removal to the server in the form of <code>consent=&nbsp;{"feature":false}</code></span>
+  <span>Upon receiving the request to remove consent, the SDK should immediately stop collecting data allowed by the provided feature(s) and also send consent removal to the server in the form of <code>consent=&nbsp;{"feature":false}</code></span><span>. </span>
-  <span>. </span>
 </p>
 <p>
   When consent is removed, the update request should sent the current state of